ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 reordering, etc.), and it is left to the implementation.

-Replay attacks, performed by inserting a valid PDMv2 header sniffed from an existing session in a bogus packet, should not be considered a threat, as the offline decryption and analysis should be able to find and eliminate out-of-order data.
+Replay attacks, performed by inserting a valid PDMv2 header sniffed from an existing session in a bogus packet, SHOULD NOT be considered a threat, as the offline decryption and analysis SHOULD be able to find and eliminate out-of-order data.
 Hence, we do not consider this as a threat.